Category Archives: German Royals

 After years of being linked to various princesses throughout Europe including Viktoria Luise of Prussia, Patricia of Connaught, and Mary, Princess Royal, Adolf Friedrich’s close friend, Princess Daisy of Pless, set out to find him a bride.
 Soon it was settled that he would marry Princess Beninga Reuss of Köstritz, and negotiations began.
 However, a scandal brewing that needed to be dealt with first.
 Years earlier, when based in Potsdam, Adolf Friedrich had a relationship with a woman named Margit Höllrigl.
 Allegedly, he had proposed to her so that he could renounce his succession rights in favor of his younger brother.
 But his brother had since died, and he attempted to pay off Höllrigl to release him from any obligation of marriage.
 Höllrigl, however, had other plans.
 She claimed to have correspondence that linked Adolf Friedrich to “certain homosexual circles” and threatened to release them to the public unless he gave in to her demands for more money.

 With World War I still raging, and the possibility of these letters being made public, Grand Duke Adolf Friedrich VI left his home in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany, on the evening of February 23, 1918, to take his dog for a walk.
 The following morning, his body was found in a nearby canal with a gunshot wound to his head.
-He left behind a suicide note which suggested that a woman was attempting to smear his name.
+He left behind a suicide note suggesting that a woman was attempting to smear his name.
 However, his close friend Princess Daisy of Pless suggested that he had developed severe depression over the war and the loss of his beloved grandmother.

 In his will, he had requested that Duke Christian Ludwig of Mecklenburg-Schwerin, the son of his good friend Grand Duke Friedrich Franz IV, become the new Grand Duke of Mecklenburg-Strelitz.
 The heir presumptive Duke Carl Michael of Mecklenburg lived in Russia and had previously indicated that he wished to renounce his rights to the grand ducal throne.
 However, before the matter could be resolved, Germany became a republic and the various German sovereigns lost their thrones.